solana-labs/solana-bigtable/README.md

         * The cargo script in the solana repo uses the rust version associated with the release to solve backwards compatibility problems.
 4. Check blocks
     * `~/missingBlocks/59183944$ ~/solana/target/release/solana-ledger-tool slot 59437028 -l . | head -n 2`
-        * Output should include correct parent & child.
+        * Output should include the correct parent & child.
 If you get a SlotNotRooted error see below.
 5. Upload missing block(s) to big table
     * `~/missingBlocks/59183944$ GOOGLE_APPLICATION_CREDENTIALS=<json credentials file with write permission> ~/solana/target/release/solana-ledger-tool bigtable upload 59437028 59437028 -l .`
         * Specify two blocks to upload a range.
 Earlier block (smaller number) first.